po1sigala/live/02-Lesson-Plans/Alternative-Semester/10-Project-2/README.md

 * Be interactive (i.e: accept and respond to user input).

-* Use at least one new library, package, or technology not covered in class.
+* Use a CSS framework.

 * Use client-side storage to store persistent data.